-1. Reboot your Device
+2. Reboot your Device

 This command reboots your device in normal mode.
-You can use it when you’ve flashed something on your device and you wish to reboot.
+You can use it when you’ve flashed something on your device and wish to reboot.

-2. Reboot into Recovery
+3. Reboot into Recovery

-3. Reboot into Bootloader Mode
+4. Reboot into Bootloader Mode

-4. Reboot into Fastboot
+5. Reboot into Fastboot

-5. Send File to your Device
+6. Send File to Your Device

-The above command lets you send files to your device.
+This command lets you send files to your device.
 You just need to specify the source location of the file in the source argument in the command and the destination where you want to send your file.

-6. Get File from your Device
+7. Get File from Your Device

-It will let you pull, or in other words, receive a file from your device.
+This will let you pull, or in other words, receive a file from your device.
 Just specify the file location on your device and the destination in the command, and it should do the job for you.

-7. Install an App on your Device
+8. Install an App on Your Device

 What this command does is let you install an app on your device right from your computer.
 You just need to specify the APK location in the command, and it will install the selected app on your device.

-8. Remount the System
+9. Remount the System

 In case you want to remount the entire system of your device, you can issue this command.